 DELETE was an event of creation, play, and destruction hosted by Bar SK, a small bar and gallery space for new and playful media.
 During the day, artists made games with custom physical controllers in just 8 hours.
 These unique playful experiences were then showcased at the venue to the public.
 At midnight, all the work was deleted and destroyed: no code backups or USB copies.
 DELETE celebrated transience in videogames and digital culture.

-Conceived, built, and dismantled as part of this event, Body of Play is a performance art game inspired by representational violence in videogames.
+Conceived, built, and dismantled as part of this event, Body of Play is a performance art game inspired by virtual violence in videogames.
 My body, placed in an open coffin, was the physical interface to a digital system.
 Players used tools to cause various types of pain and pleasure, trying to stimulate my senses into a target configuration.
 Four teams were successful on the night.